Start with the Basics

 If you have made your way to this page and this site, I can presume you are interested in matters involving the Holy Spirit.

 There's a lot of talk going around about the Spirit.
 The Holy Spirit and worship.
 The Holy Spirit and our personal relationship with God.
 The Holy Spirit and miracles.
 The Spirit and revelation.
 The Spirit and freedom.
 The Spirit and new things.
 The Holy Spirit and manifestations.
 The Spirit and spirituality.
 Where there's a lot of talk, there tends to be a lot of confusion.
 And a lot of deception.

 The best way to break out of confusion is to be the persistent little brat who keeps asking 'Why?' after each answer, tracing it back down to what really is at the core.
 Maybe you're a Christian, and your confusion has caused you to back away from being a part of a congregation.
 Perhaps you're not a Christian, but have questions about what Christian faith in Jesus the Christ and in the Holy Spirit is really about.
-Perhaps you're interested in the unseen realm, or the miraculous, or in spiritual warfare, or perhaps there's something intriguing about Christian spirituality amidst the various Eastern and New Age and Native American spiritualities one sees nowadays.
+Perhaps you're interested in the history or the mystery, or the unseen realm, or perhaps there's something intriguing about Christian spirituality amidst the various Eastern and New Age and Native American spiritualities one sees nowadays.
 So let's get down to Christian basics.

 The first Christian basic to learn is that Christianity has a story, a narrative.
 This story was lived out in real life 2000 years ago, and in some way every day before and since.

 The Christian story is about a God who created all human beings and loved them, but those creatures were so marred by sin that they could not do their part in having a relationship with God.
 This was making misery for those whom God made and loved.
 So God could not sit still for such a situation.